Terms & Conditions for Publishers

 11. Applicable Law, Jurisdiction

-11.1 The Insertion Orders and this Agreement shall be, in its application and interpretation, governed exclusively by the laws of Switzerland.
+11.1 The Agreement shall be, in its application and interpretation, governed exclusively by the laws of Switzerland.
 The United Nations Convention on Contracts for the International Sale of Goods of 11 April 1998 shall not apply.

 11.2 Zürich (Switzerland) is agreed upon as place of jurisdiction for any and all claims arising from or due to this Agreement.